ZeroOne3010/yetanotherhueapi/README.md

 ### Caching

 By default this library always queries the Bridge every time you query the state of a light, a room, or a sensor.
-When querying the states of several items in quick succession, it is better to use caching.
-You can turn it on by calling the `setCaching(true)` method of the `Hue` object.
-Subsequent `getState()` calls well *not* trigger a query to the Bridge.
-Instead they will return the state that was current when caching was toggled on, or the last time that the `refresh()` method of the `Hue` object was called.
-Toggling caching off by calling `setCaching(false)` will direct subsequent state queries to the Bridge again.
-Caching is off by default.
-When toggling caching on/off there is no need to get the `Light`, `Room` or `Sensor` from the `Hue` object again: you can keep using the same object reference all the time.
-Objects that return a cached state will accept and execute state changes (calls to the `setState` method) just fine, but they will *not* update their cached state with those calls.
+When querying the states of several items in quick succession, it would be better to use caching.
+Please monitor this space for instructions once it has been reimplemented for version 3.x.x.

 ### Switches